|

 arrive, quench your thirst at the well just inside the ingress.
 Well, maybe

 not quench, but a couple of sips shouldn’t hurt.
+The sanctuary walls are lined with stories,

 photos and illustrations depicting accounts of people reportedly receiving